Brazilian hair straightening

 The original formulation included formaldehyde H_{2}CO or methylene glycol H_{2}C(OH)_{2}.
 The two products readily interconvert, and coexist in chemical equilibrium, when dissolved in water or body fluids.
 Since formaldehyde is a known health hazard, the compositions have been banned in several countries including Canada and the European Union.
 It is still performed in the United States, though there are regulations and have been controversies regarding the treatment.
+As of 2024, the states of Maryland and California have begun the process to ban all personal care products containing formaldehyde.
+In California, Governor Gavin Newsom signed it into law under the Toxic-Free Cosmetics Act.

 Characteristics

 Brazilian hair straightening treatments are meant to mostly or partially eliminate hair frizz and straighten curls and waves.
-They can be performed on all types of hair, whether natural or chemically treated (bleached, highlighted, colored, permed, relaxed or previously straightened).
+They can be performed on all types of hair, whether natural or chemically-treated (bleached, highlighted, colored, permed, relaxed or previously straightened).

 The effect usually lasts about three months.
 Treatment must be repeated every few months to straighten the new hair growth.

-Even though keratin treatment cannot last that long, you should treat your hair with keratin no more than three times per year.
-Too much keratin can damage hair, causing it to break off.
+Although keratin treatment is not long-lasting, hair should not be treated with keratin more than three times per year.
+Excessive keratin can damage hair, causing it to break off.